-In this report we discuss an intermediate state of the progress on technologies and methods that are being developed for COGNITIVE Platform, Sensor and Data Interoperability Toolbox, and which we already started to apply to the pilots.
-This has evolved from Baseline through initial to the current Updated COGNITIVE Platform, Sensor and Data Interoperability Toolbox following period 2 in the project.
+In this report we discuss the final state of the progress on technologies and methods that are being developed for COGNITIVE Platform, Sensor and Data Interoperability Toolbox, and which we have applied to the pilots.
+This has evolved from baseline through initial over updated to the final COGNITIVE Platform, Sensor and Data Interoperability Toolbox following period 3 in the project.

-The D4.3 deliverable is accompanied with demonstrators that show how a subset of components play together in Digital Twin pipelines that shows reusable patterns which can be replicated and adapted also in future industrial process industry settings.
+The D4.4 deliverable is accompanied with demonstrators that show how a subset of components play together.
+The demonstrators that show reusable patterns which can be replicated and adapted also in future industrial process industry settings.